StevenBlack/intl/readme.md

 ### `DefOLELCID` Property

-The DefOLELCID property applies to Form and _SCREEN objects, and specifies the default ole Locale ID for a Form or the main vfp window.
+The DefOLELCID property applies to Form and _SCREEN objects, and specifies the default ole Locale ID for a Form or the main VFP window.

-**Internationalization Gotcha**: this default value determines the Locale ID for ole Bound controls and ole Container controls when they are placed on the form or the main vfp window.
+**Internationalization Gotcha**: this default value determines the Locale ID for ole Bound controls and ole Container controls when they are placed on the form or the main VFP window.

 If the default ole Locale ID value for a Form or the main Visual FoxPro window is changed to a new value, then ole Bound controls and ole